Your Breasts and the Big ‘C’

 Know What Changes to Look For

-It’s easy to freak out if you find a lump but changes in your breasts don’t always mean that something is wrong.
+It’s easy to freak out if you find a lump but changes don’t always mean that something is wrong.
 Try to stay calm and book a visit to your doctor to get it checked out.
 Some changes to look for include:

 – lump in your breast or armpit.

-– swelling around your breast, armpit or collarbone.
+– swelling around your boob, armpit or collarbone.

 – blood or fluid (other than breast milk) leaking from your nipples.